Sell American Gold Eagle Coins in Las Vegas | American Gold Eagle Value

 The Gold Bullion Act of 1985 authorized the American Gold Eagle coin’s first production in 1986, along with the American Silver Eagle coin.
-The law provides that coins shall be made of 22-karat gold alloyed with silver and copper to make them harder.
-It also mandated that golds be mined from natural deposits within the United States to make these coins.
+The law provides that coins shall be of 22-karat gold with silver and copper to make them harder.
+It also mandates that manufacturers use gold from natural deposits within the United States to make these coins.

-Long before that, the creation of the gold bullion was made possible through President Theodore Roosevelt’s personal invitation to a renowned sculptor named Augustus Saint-Gaudens.
-It was believed that President Roosevelt had this massive interest in the design of American circulating coins in the early 1900s.
+Long before that, President Theodore Roosevelt’s personal invitation to Augustus Saint-Gaudens allowed for the creation of gold bullion.
+Saint-Gaudens was a renowned sculptor back then.
+Historians claim that President Roosevelt had a massive interest in the design of the American coins that circulated in the early 1900s.

-On December 27, 1904, President Roosevelt wrote to the Treasury Secretary Leslie Mortier Shaw to push through with the idea of coming up with a new design without asking the permission of the Congress to employ Gaudens as the artist or designer.
-Saint-Gaudens was the first choice of President Roosevelt, given that his outstanding achievements would suffice the requirement to make a new coin design.
+On December 27, 1904, President Roosevelt wrote to the Treasury Secretary Leslie Mortier Shaw to push through with the idea of coming up with a new design without asking the permission of Congress to employ Gaudens as the artist or designer.
+President Roosevelt chose Saint-Gaudens because of his outstanding achievements, which met the requirements to make a new coin design during the time.

 He was one of the first Americans to study sculpture at the Ecole des Beaux-Arts in Paris.
 Among his stunning creations were the Puritan, a bronze sculpture for Merrick Park in Springfield, a 12-foot bronze statue of Abraham Lincoln called Massachusetts for Lincoln Park in Chicago, and the Diana, an 18-foot statue of the Roman goddess of the hunt.
 These remarkable creations convinced President Roosevelt to hire Saint-Gaudens for the American Gold Eagle design.

-Based on historical records, American Gold Eagle was not the first gold bullion coin.
-When the South African’s Krugerrand was illegalized because of the Republic’s social segregation, which resulted in limitations in the trade industry in the US, the gold eagle was created.
+American Gold Eagle was not the first gold bullion coin based on historical records.
+When the South African Krugerrand was illegalized because of the Republic’s social segregation, which resulted in limitations in the trade industry in the US, the gold eagle was created.
 The United States used these incidents to seize the opportunity to create bullion coins.